medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 end
 ```

-And the following functions are responsible to set between modes.
-The
+And the following functions are responsible to apply changes based on the
-criteria to do so it to identify if there is a connected HDMI monitor:
+current mode.
+The criteria to define it is to identify if there is a connected
+HDMI monitor or not:

 ```
 vim ~/.config/fish/functions/set_current_workmode.fish